 The Andean Community is an FTA with the objective of creating a customs union comprising the South American countries of Bolivia, Colombia, Ecuador and Peru.
-The region is considered a potential economic growth point with Peru being one of the fastest-growing economies in the region prior to the COVID-19 pandemic.
+The region is considered a potential economic growth point with Peru being one of the fastest-growing economies in the region.